20squares/credible-commitments/credible-commitments/README.md

 Essentially, everything worked as expected, and we can say with certainty that the game-theoretic research we were tasked to model is formally sound.

+As for the AMM case,
+- We verified that with a greedy coordinator users have an incentive to pay fees to frontrun each other.
+We also found some optimal fees.
+- We verified that with a coordinator working to maximize global welfare trying to bribe the coordinator does not make sense, and that the coordinator will reorder the AMM transactions to reduce global slippage.

 # Installation